 planting and subsequent maintenance of coconut and perennial fruit trees.

-It's just three years after we started planting and now some coconuts have started flowering (spathes have emerged).
-We also planted fruit trees as intercrop to coconut.
+It's just three years after we started planting fruit trees and coconut.
+Now some coconuts have started flowering (spathes have emerged).
 A few guyabano and banana fruits were recently harvested.
 Fruits of marang trees along the riverbank are fast approaching ripening stage.
 The farmers we also hire occasionally as farmworkers are unanimous that coconut and other perennial crops raise the market value of farms.

 There’s that farm in Tupi, South Cotabato with a portion that is planted to mangosteen under coconut.
 The trees were already about 30 years old in 2009 but only a few trees had ever fruited.
 About a month after I introduced fruit induction techniques, the trees flowered heavily.
 The farm manager reported a net profit of about half a million pesos.